goodguyry/goodguyry.me/_posts/2016-02-01-introducing-dreambox.md

 layout: post
 title: Introducing DreamBox
 excerpt: One thing I haven't been able to find is a Vagrant box replicating the DreamHost shared hosting environment, so I made one.
+description: DreamBox is a Vagrant environment for DreamHost users.
 code: true
 resources:
 - text: DreamHost's PHP Info page